CleverRaven/Cataclysm-DDA/technology.md

 - Radioactive power sources such as betavoltaic cells and even radioisotope thermoelectric generators are more common owing to a generally less safe attitude towards consumers.
 These aren't any better than equivalent devices in reality... just more common.

 ### Powered Suits
-Due to the availability of fuel cells, powered exoskeletons for industrial work are rare but not unheard of.
+Due to the availability of fuel cells, powered exoskeletons for industrial work are extremely rare but do exist.
 These suits are bulky but allow a degree of finesse that a crane or forklift can't match.
+Their primary market is wealthy nerds.

 ## Widespread Military Technology
 The military at large has access to technology that far exceeds civilian capacity, but whose existence doesn't potentially compromise the secrets of interdimensional travel and research.

-#### Advanced prosthetics
-Military grade prosthetic limbs are able to offer somewhat increased strength and endurance over their living counterpart, at the cost of dexterity and tactile sense.
-They still have some degree of feedback and are not insensate.
-A common way of establishing prostheses in advanced cases would likely be to put a short range transmitter inside the limb stump, and the prosthetic would fit overtop the closed skin like a sleeve, receiving signals and power transcutaneously.

 ### Energy Storage
 Milspec energy storage is based around next generation power cells nicknamed "plutonium fuel cells".
 These are neither radiation based nor fuel cells, but the name stuck.
 From a design standpoint these are handwavium, items that exist to explain hypertech available to the military.
 Design-wise they should be: